voder-ai/eslint-plugin-traceability/docs/stories/plugin-developer-story.map.md

 **Note**: Addresses GitHub issue #4 and related Prettier formatting conflicts where formatters move annotations to positions the rule doesn't expect.

-### Future Releases (Not Yet Scheduled)
+### Quality Foundation (Future)

+**Goal**: Enable the plugin to enforce its own traceability rules on its codebase, demonstrating credibility through dogfooding.
+**Success Metric**: Plugin source code passes all traceability validation rules with minimal suppressions, providing confidence in the plugin's effectiveness.
+**Scope**: Enable self-validation with recommended preset, track and reduce suppressions incrementally.

+**Stories by Category:**

+- **Self-Validation**: 023.0-MAINT-DOGFOODING-VALIDATION (enable plugin to validate its own annotations)

+**Total**: 1 story enabling self-validation and credibility demonstration

-**Dogfooding & Self-Validation**: Enable the plugin to enforce its own traceability rules on its codebase.
-This work has been deferred to a future release to focus on core feature stability and formatter compatibility first.
+**Note**: This work has been deferred to focus on core feature stability and formatter compatibility first.

 ---

 ## Key Questions for Plugin Developer

-### **Release 0.6 Questions:**
+### **Formatter Compatibility Questions:**

 **Formatter Compatibility:**